TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 }
 ```

-You may want to have the ability to switch a lightbulb to on from it's unlit state, or vice-versa.
-To do that, you might add methods to these objects to do that.
+You may want to have the ability to switch a lightbulb from it's unlit state to it's lit state, or vice-versa.
+To do that, you might add a *method*.

-The easiest way to get started using methods to interact with your objects might be combining Object Literal syntax with JavaScript's `this` keyword.
+The easiest way to get started creating methods to interact with your objects might be combining Object Literal syntax with JavaScript's `this` keyword.
 The `this` keyword is used to refer to the object a particular method is called from.

 The following is an example of using the `this` keyword to add two methods to our object, `switchOn`, and `switchOff`: